 The transit visa has a set start and expiry date, so it is essential to be ready to enter the country when the visa starts.
 The cost is around 55$ (155$ for Russians).
 Note also that you need to enter your entry and exit points on the visa application form.
 When you get back your passport, check which entry/exit point you got, it might be different from what you asked for.

 And don’t exit from a different border crossing than the one stated on your visa!

 Turkmenistan tourist visa

 Getting a Turkmenistan tourist visa ìs expensive.
-You need to make a booking for a tour through a tourist agency.
-Prices range from 120 to 250 USD per day, including, guide, driver, accommodation and food.
-However, you can cut your costs considerably in Ashgabat, where it is not necessary to have a guide with you, and only use the tour company for visits outside of the capital.
+You need to make a booking for a tour through a tour company.
+Prices range from 120 to 250 USD per day, including guide, driver, accommodation and food.
+However, you can cut your costs considerably in Ashgabat and other cities, where some companies leave you to explore freely without a guide, and only use the tour company for visits outside of the capital.

 Turkmenistan visa on arrival

 It is possible to get a Turkmenistan tourist visa on arrival in the airport of Ashgabat, as well as on the land borders.
 You will need a letter of invitation from a tourist agency, which means a booking with them.
 The Turkmenistan visa on arrival is valid for 10 days, with extensions possible based on the duration of the booking.